legendsland/legendsland.github.com/about/index.md

 ### meaning of reduci
-A Italian word refers a person who has had long experience in a particular field.
+An Italian word refers a person who has had long experience in a particular field.
 Forget about it.

 Reduci*(redoochi)* is abbr for reducing ideas to code:
 <code>(reduce code ideas)</code>.